Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/get-the-application-context.md

 ### getApplication

 {% hint style="warning" %}
-`MobileCore.getApplication` will return `null` if the `android.app.Application` object was destroyed or if `MobileCore.setApplication`was not previously called.
+`MobileCore.getApplication` may return `null` if the `android.app.Application` object was destroyed or if `MobileCore.setApplication`was not previously called.
 {% endhint %}

 ### Syntax